Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

 Since all the degree $d$ surfaces in $\bb{P}^3$ are contained in a connected family, they can be deformed into one another.
 We further conjecture that the bounded negativity property is invariant under deformations.

-\begin{conj} Suppose $X$ and $Y$ are two smooth complex projective surfaces that are in a single family of complex projective surfaces, then the Bounded Negativity Conjecture is true for $X$ if and only if it is true for $Y$. \end{conj}
+\begin{conj} Suppose $X$ and $Y$ are two smooth complex projective surfaces belonging to a single family of complex projective surfaces, then the Bounded Negativity Conjecture is true for $X$ if and only if it is true for $Y$. \end{conj}

-Assuming the conjecture above, to establish the Bounded Negativity Conjecture for surfaces in $\bb{P}^3$, it suffices to prove its validity for a specific surface.
-Our Theorem \ref{BNCFermat} is proved for this purpose.
+Assuming the conjectures \ref{cd},\ref{definv} above, we are motivated to prove the validity of the Bounded Negativity Conjecture for a specific surface in $\bb{P}^3$.
+Theorem \ref{BNCFermat} is proved for this purpose.

+Note that a general surface in $\bb{P}^3$ has Picard number 1, which follows from the Noether-Lefschetz theorem; hence for a general surface $X\subset\bb{P}^3$, we may take $b_X=0$.
+Therefore, the Bounded Negativity Conjecture for surfaces in $\bb{P}^3$ follows from Conjecture \ref{definv} without explicit computation.
+However, the Fermat surface does not have Picard number 1, and our computation in Theorem \ref{BNCFermat} is of independent interest, particularly in providing a nontrivial explicit bound $c_d$ in Conjecture \ref{cd}.

-The formulas in Theorem \ref{BNCFermat} show how the Bounded Negativity Conjecture is connected with the singularity theory of curves.
-The key term in the expression of the self-intersection number $C^2$ is the sum $\sum\limits_{p\in D\cap E}\mu_p(E)$.
+The formulae in Theorem \ref{BNCFermat} show how the Bounded Negativity Conjecture is connected with the singularity theory of curves.
+The key term in formula \eqref{eq:main} is the sum $\sum\limits_{p\in D\cap E}\mu_p(E)$.
 It is notable that this sum is taken over the intersection points of $D$ and $E$, not all the singular points of $E$.

 To conclude the introduction, we give an outline of the proof of Theorem \ref{BNCFermat}.
-Given a negative curve $C$ on $X_d$, we represent the Fermat surface $X_d$ as a branched Galois cover of $\bb{P}^2$:
+We represent the Fermat surface $X_d$ as a branched Galois cover of $\bb{P}^2$: